 262 pages, trade paperback

-Listen to Three of the Stories by the Fire
+Listen to Sample Stories by the Fire

 Two tales in Echoing Ghost Stories are, in each case, the first installment of what was originally a three-part series, namely, William Mudford’s “Ghost Gossips at Blakesley House,” and George Washington Peck’s “Ghost Stories.”
 Both work especially well independently, and in fact, both fit the focus of the anthology far better than the installments that followed.